wesleyfongchong/website-content/post/electron/index.md

 ## The Electron APIs app

-On the Mac App Store you can [download the Electron APIs app](https://www.notion.so/flaviocopes/Electron-a27eb785cf1349f39e6b08c82cf88eff), which is an official sample desktop app built using Electron.
+You can [download the Electron API Demos app](https://github.com/electron/electron-api-demos/releases), which is an official sample desktop app built using Electron.

 ![Electron app demo](electron-app-demo.png)